DropTrading/lotus-router/README.md

 ## Why?

-Searchers and Solvers alike employ people like us to repeatedly build the state of the art in router technolopy.
+Searchers and Solvers alike employ people like us to repeatedly build the state of the art in router technology.

-Searchers and Solvers alike justify secrecy with "alpha decay" and other pseudo- academic terminology in order to hoarde the cutting edge and the capital which comes with it.
+Searchers and Solvers alike justify secrecy with "alpha decay" and other pseudo- academic terminology in order to hoard the cutting edge and the capital which comes with it.

 <br/>